DanielMartensson/MataveID/README.md

 - RPCA for filtering data and images
 - ICA for separating signals so they are independent from each other
 - SR-UKF-Parameter-Estimation for finding parameters from an very complex system of equation if data is available
+- SR-UKF-State-Estimation for filtering noise and estimate the state of a system

 # Papers:
 Mataveid contains realization identification and polynomal algorithms.
 They can be quite hard to understand, so I highly recommend to read papers in the "reports" folder about the realization identification algorithms if you want to understand how they work.